What is bowel cancer?

 Where does bowel cancer start?

-Where your bowel cancer starts will affect the treatment that you might have.
+Where your bowel cancer is located will affect the treatment that you might have.
 For example, the treatment for colon cancer can be different to the treatment for rectal cancer.

 The colon is the first part of the large bowel.
-It is about 5 feet long and has 4 sections.
+It is about 5 feet long and is divided into 4 sections.
 Cancer can develop in any of these.

 The parts of the colon are the: